The midterms are coming. In less than three months!

 More generally, it likely reflects Trump’s own desire for autocratic powers.
 From his attacks on judges who rule against his actions — to banning members of the press with whom he disagrees — to his general belief that personal loyalty to Trump is of greater importance than allegiance to the country — he repeatedly reveals his desire to be above the law.

-In this regard, the final four items on this list share a common theme: They are what a political leader would do if he were intent on becoming a dictator.
+In this regard, the next (and final) four items on this list share a common theme: They are what a political leader would do if he were intent on becoming a dictator.
 They are also what you would do if you were guilty of serious crimes and wanted to discredit the source of any forthcoming evidence against you.
 Take your pick as to which one is worse.

 4. Lies and more lies